 See the latest US Dietary Guidelines(PDF, 30.6 MB) for calorie intake recommendations during pregnancy and breastfeeding.

-Doubling up on your regular multivitamin isn’t recommended.
-This may give you too much of some nutrients and not enough of other important pregnancy nutrients.
+Doubling your regular multivitamin intake isn’t recommended.
+This may provide too much of some nutrients and not enough of other important pregnancy nutrients.
+Also, some multivitamins do not include important trace minerals such as chromium, copper, molybdenum, manganese, and zinc.

-Also, some multivitamins do not include important trace minerals, such as chromium, copper, molybdenum, manganese, and zinc.
-It’s best to take a prenatal vitamin specifically designed for pregnant women and speak to your doctor about the one that’s right for you.
+It’s best to take a prenatal vitamin specifically designed for pregnant women and speak to your doctor about one that’s right for you.

 Important Pregnancy Nutrients